darlal/obsidian-switcher-plus/README.md

 ## Symbol Navigation (Headings, Hashtags, Links, Embeddings)

-View, filter, and navigate to any symbol (Headings, Hashtags, Links, Embedding) in a file directly from the Quick Switcher.
+View, filter, and navigate to any symbol (Headings, Hashtags, Links, Embedding, Callouts) in a file directly from the Quick Switcher, whether the file is currently open in an editor or not.
+This feature can be triggered in two ways a) for the active file in the currently active editor pane, b) for the currently selected (highlighted) suggestion in the switcher itself.

-### For the currently open and focused pane:
+### For active file in the active editor pane:

-Symbols can be viewed directly by using the `Quick Switcher++: Open in Symbol Mode` global hotkey (see below).
+The `Quick Switcher++: Open Symbols for the active editor` command will always trigger Symbol mode for the current **active file in the active editor pane** (the file actively being edited).
+Meaning, when this command is triggered (either via a hotkey or via the command palette), the list of symbol suggestions will always be symbols from **the active file in the active editor pane** when the command was triggered.

-### Embedded Symbol search (for any other file, open or not):
+### For any other file in the vault, open or not:

+The Symbol mode trigger character (default `@`) will always trigger Symbol mode for the currently **highlighted suggestion in the switcher**.
+Meaning, when you open up the switcher and it's displaying a list of your recent files (or a list of file search results), the source file for whichever suggestion is highlighted when you type `@` is the file whose symbols will be displayed.
+The resulting list of symbol suggestions will be from the file suggestion that was highlighted when the `@` was typed.
+You can use the navigation keys to select (highlight) which file will be used as the source file before typing `@`.

-Symbols can be viewed by opening Quick Switcher++, typing some characters to filter and/or using the arrow keys to select (highlight) the file of interest.
-Then, once the file of interest is selected/highlighted, type the `@` (default) character to view the symbols for the file of interest.
+For example: symbols can be viewed by opening Quick Switcher++, typing some characters to filter and/or using the arrow keys to select (highlight) the file of interest.
+Then, once the file of interest is selected/highlighted, type the trigger character (default `@`) to view the symbols for the file of interest.

 ![symbol outline preview](https://raw.githubusercontent.com/darlal/obsidian-switcher-plus/master/demo/symbol-outline.png)